 To get a better visualization and comparison, we may need to extract some specific data based on certain criteria.
 In this article, we will show you how to extract data based on a drop-down list selection in Excel.

-6 Steps to Extract Data Based on a Drop Down List Selection in Excel
+How to Extract Data Based on a Drop Down List Selection in Excel: Easy Steps

 In the image below, a sample data set is provided to accomplish the tutorial to show how to extract data from the drop-down list.
 We will use Data Validation to make a drop-down list.
 Later on, we will use the FILTER function, to filter the extracted data.